canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 which is almost exactly like the Tsiolkovsky equation.

 As we work out the rocket equation, these bonus boxes will illustrate how we'd do things differently for the relativistic rocket equation.
-If you haven't learned about relativity yet, don't worry!
+If you haven't learned about relativity yet, don't worry - you can safely ignore them!
 {% endcapture %}
 {% include hidden.html content=relativistic id="relativistic" title="Aside: Relativistic rocket" %}

-## Step 1: set up the situation
+## Question 3: setting up the situation

 {% include captionedfigure.html alt="A labelled diagram of a rocket of mass M moving to the right at speed v.
 A quantity of exhaust with mass m is travelling to the left at speed u." img="/embed/physics/rocketequation/rocket-variables.png" %}